5/23/25

 The yard, though?

-It’s a calamitous, confounding network of shallow-buried pipes laid like a drunken game of Tetris over decades.
+It’s a calamitous, confounding, concatenation of shallow-buried pipes laid like a drunken game of Tetris over decades.

 The frost heaves the ground.